mena-ayad99/Electronic-Store-Sales-Analysis/README.md

-# Electronic Store Sales Project Repository
+# Electronics Store Sales Project Repository

 **Part of series of projects to build my portfolio and practice the skills I learned.**